gustavorodrigues19/gustavorodrigues19/README.md

-### Hi there 👋, my name is Gustavo Rodrigues
+### Hi there 👋 , my name is Gustavo Rodrigues

-My name is Gustavo Rodrigues and I´m fullstack developer living in Brazil and working remotely for intenational companies.
+I´m fullstack developer living in Brazil and working remotely for intenational companies.

+Love to solve problems with technology ❤️

+"Whether you think you can or you can't you're right".
+Henry Ford

 Contact-me on:
 [LinkedIn](https://www.linkedin.com/in/gustavorodrigues-dev/)